openstack-archive/murano-specs/specs/liberty/env-configuration-from-cli.rst

   ]

-All operations would only apply to services field, so the `/services/` part of the path can be ommited.
+All operations would only apply to services field, so the `/services/` part of the path can be ommitted.

 note::
     This means, that a user has to generate unique ids.
 This can be a difficult